Updated by Ryan Dube on 18 September 2017.

 As you can see, once you start shading rows, the entire spreadsheet becomes much more organized and easier to follow.

-The Fill tool is located on the Excel menu bar and appears as a paint can tipping over with paint pouring out.
+The Fill tool is located on the Excel menu bar under the Home menu and appears as a paint can tipping over with paint pouring out.
 Just highlight the entire row (click the numbered gray cell to the left) and then click the Fill button and select what color you’d like to use.

 Step 3: Use Excel Formulas to Project Your Credit Card Balances Into the Future

 Now that you can make a personal budget that is well organized and structured in a way that’s very easy to follow, the next step is attacking that nagging credit card debt that’s been plaguing you for years.
-In these next examples, the same formatting techniques are used to create a list of credit card balances and monthly payments.
+In these next examples, I’ve used the same formatting techniques to create a list of credit card balances and monthly payments.

 When you do this projection, you’ll eventually find the spot where the balance is completely paid off.
 As you can see from my own calculations, when I maintain a $250 payment every month until it’s paid off, it’ll take me until July 2012 to pay off the entire Advanta credit card balance.

 Step 4: Recalculate Payments Based on Interest and Eliminate Your Debt

 By playing around with this kind of spreadsheet, I uncovered the very simple, common-sense solution that a lot of scammers out there are charging people for.
 Instead of maintaining constant payments on each of your credit cards until it’s paid off, you pay the minimum balance on all of them and divert all of your current “debt-payment” money toward the credit card with the highest interest.
 Here is how it works.